 Chicken stock concentrate is a reduced and concentrated version of the broth left after cooking chicken.
 It adds that rich, flavorful kick to your dishes when incorporated.
-And it can be used in a variety of dishes ranging from soups and sauces to pasta and meat dishes.
+Sometimes you might require a chicken concentrate substitute, and we’ll explore some of the best options in this article.

 1. Chicken Stock

 As the name implies, Chicken stock concentrate is merely concentrated chicken stock.
 Therefore, making chicken stock from scratch or purchasing a fresh broth from the supermarket would be an excellent substitute.

 Both chicken stock concentrate and fresh chicken stock possess the same ingredients and flavors.
 Substituting one for the other would not be noticed in your dishes.
 However, chicken stock isn’t as thick as its concentrate counterpart.
 So, you shouldn’t add more water when cooking with it.

 2. Vegetable Stock